-5 Certain modulations are only supported with specific channels.
+Certain modulations are only supported with specific channels.
 For details, see Radio Capacity Specifications on page 170.

-6 The integrated antenna option is planned for future release.
+The integrated antenna option is planned for future release.
+XPIC with IP-50EX-P is planned for future release.

 4.1.1 Capacity Summary